-Each department shall have a chairman who shall be and remain, during his or her term:

-- 1. A member in good standing of the active Medical Staff; - 2.
-Medicine Department Chair shall be a Hospitalist or ED physician. - 3.
-Surgery Department Chair shall be a Surgeon or Anesthesiologist. - 4.
-Be board certified by an appropriate specialty board or demonstrate comparable competence and shall demonstrate a high degree of interest in and support of the Medical Staff and Medical Center.
+Each department shall have a chairman who shall be and remain, during his or her term, a member in good standing of the active Medical Staff; shall be qualified by training, experience, and demonstrated ability in at least one of the clinical areas covered by the department; be board certified by an appropriate specialty board or demonstrate comparable competence and shall demonstrate a high degree of interest in and support of the Medical Staff and Medical Center.
 Departments may also have a vice chairman or other officers as defined in the department's rules and regulations.
 The provisions of this Article relating to qualifications, selection and term of office do not apply to the initial general staff officers.